KerberosSDR is currently out of stock.

 - Click on the DOA Estimation tab.

-- Use the Arrangement drop down box to choose whether your antennas are arranged in a uniform linear array (ULA) or uniform circular array (UCA) (see further for details).
+- Use the Arrangement drop down box to choose whether your antennas are arranged in a uniform linear array (ULA) or uniform circular array (UCA) (see further down for antenna array details).

 - Set the spacing factor of your antennas (see further for details).

-- Check the Enable box, and choose a DOA method.
-The best method for most applications would be MUSIC.
+- Check the Enable box, and choose ONE DOA algorithm.
+The best algorithm for most applications would be MUSIC.

 - You will now see a graph that should indicate the incident angle.

-This means that low frequencies can potentially require very large antenna spacing.
 Please use an online wavelength calculator to determine the full 1/1 wavelength of the frequency you are interested in.
 Multiply the full length wavelength by the spacing factor and then by three, to get the full linear antenna array length required.
+Low frequencies can potentially require very large antenna spacing, but you could experiment with smaller ~0.1 spacing factors.

 Direction Finding Antenna Arrangements

-This is simply a straight line of omnidirectional antennas spaced out at lamdba * s, where lambda is the frequency wavelength, and s is some spacing factor.
-Ideally the best spacing factor for ULA is somewhere between 0.3 to 0.5.
+This is simply a straight line of omnidirectional antennas (e.g. magnetic whips or dipoles) spaced out at λ * s, where λ is the frequency wavelength, and s is the interelement spacing factor.
+As discussed previously, in order to avoid ambiguities, the interelement spacing factor must be less than 0.5.

-We recommend starting your direction finding experiments with a uniform linear array as this is the easiest antenna arrangement to get good non ambiguous, multipath resistant results with.
+We recommend starting your direction finding experiments with a uniform linear array as this is the easiest antenna arrangement to test with.
 The circular array could produce more false results due to the greater risk of multipath.
+However, note that a linear array cannot tell if a transmitter is in front or behind it.

 If going hand held, it can be a good idea to place the antennas on a stick that can be rotated.
 The most accurate results come from when the antennas are at 0 degrees (facing the signal).
 So one technique is to rotate the stick until the KerberosSDR software reads 0 degrees.
 A compass can be placed in the middle of the stick, and the direction perpendicular to the antennas is the direction of the transmitter.